What Matters When Repurposing Diffusion Models for General Dense Perception Tasks?: More Quantitative and Qualitive Experiments

-\textbf{More Qualitative Evaluation. } We show the robustness of the monocular depth estimation model in diverse scenes in Fig. \ref{fig:supp_depth}.
-Compared to DPT \cite{ranftl2021_dpt}, our Genpercept performs better on estimating details and shows much better robustness even on some sketches.
+\textbf{More Qualitative Evaluation. } We show the robustness of the monocular depth estimation model in diverse scenes in \cref{fig:supp_depth}.
+Compared to DPT \citep{ranftl2021_dpt}, our Genpercept performs better on estimating details and shows much better robustness even on some sketches.
+Compared to Marigold \citep{ke2023repurposing}, our method achieves better relative depth visualization.